CHN-beta/ovito/doc/manual/reference/modifiers/particles/grain_segmentation.rst

   The distance of a contraction (or merge) is simply the edge misorientation.

   This is a fast algorithm which has lower memory usage.
 The merge distance has a simple interpretation (misorientation between neighboring atoms or crystal clusters) and is scale invariant.
-  Drawbacks are that it can produce poor results in microstructures containing low-angle grain boundaries, and it performs poorly in the presense of local perturbations due to, e.g., thermal atomic displacements or elastic lattice distortions.
+  Drawbacks are that it can produce poor results in microstructures containing low-angle grain boundaries, and it performs poorly in the presence of local perturbations due to, e.g., thermal atomic displacements or elastic lattice distortions.
   This method is best suited for low-temperature simulations.

   This approach is similar to that of `Panzarino and Rupert <https://doi.org/10.1007/s11837-013-0831-9>`__.
 The key differences are the use of PTM (more robust structural determination),